-English Language Acquisition in the MYP program is a language-learning course designed to assist students in discovering, understanding and accepting the multicultural diversity of the Anglophone world.
+English Language Acquisition in the MYP programme is a language-learning course designed to assist students in discovering, understanding and accepting the multicultural diversity of the Anglophone world.
 Its aim is to encourage them to use it effectively in a variety of practical situations.
 Along the way students develop tolerance, respect and understanding for the people of different nations whose mother tongue is English.
 The main focus is on language acquisition and development of language skills.
-They can be developed through the study and use of various spoken and written material.
-Such material ranges from everyday oral exchanges to literary texts that should be related to the Anglophone culture.
+They can be developed through the study and use of various spoken, written, and multimodal materials.
+Such material ranges from everyday oral exchanges to literary texts that should be related to Anglophone culture.
 Language is then perceived as means of self-definition and personal transformation.

-Any student acquiring English B in Phases 5-6 will develop greater cultural awareness due to the exposure to varied sources of communication such as media and literature.
-In the classroom they can work individually or as a group creating presentations and participating in debates and discussions.
-The course is structured so that it allows the integration of Interdisciplinary units when necessary.
+Any student acquiring English as a foreign language at capable and proficient levels (Phases 4-6) will develop greater cultural awareness due to the exposure to, and appreciation of, more sophisticated forms of communication such as media and literature.
+Individual and group project work relate to the themes, leading to recorded and oral presentations, and further extended debates and discussions.
+The course is flexibly structured so that it allows the integration of Interdisciplinary units where appropriate.